Nicole Kidman AMC Theatres commercial: Impact

-In response to audiences turning her into a meme, Kidman expressed that she has no regrets about her viral AMC campaign, saying, "You can meme me as much as you want."

-When AMC temporarily removed the ad ahead of the release of Kidman’s new film, Babygirl due to a policy restricting them from showing it before any film starring her, fans expressed outrage and again demanded its return; AMC relented and agreed to show it before her films.

 2024 update

-Kidman's commercial was initially set to run until August 2022, for the duration of her one-year contract as the spokesperson for AMC.
-In August 2022, AMC's CEO Adam Aron announced that Kidman would be signed as a spokesperson for another year.
-He also remarked that aligning with Kidman has been one of the most astute marketing strategies he’s been involved in over the past four decades.
+Kidman's commercial was initially set to run until August 2022, for the duration of her one year contract as spokesperson for AMC.
+In August 2022, AMC's CEO Adam Aron announced that Kidman would be signed as spokesperson for another year.
 Later the same month, Billy Ray stated that he had written a script for a follow-up, describing it as taking a "very different approach that is a little bit of a wink to the one we've already done".
-Ray teased that the sequel possibly featured Kidman and more A-list actors.

-By May 2023, a version of another commercial had been written.
-Still, Aron was uncertain if that would result in the final product.
-Aron added that AMC hoped to have the new commercial debut later in 2023 or 2024 and hoped it would "live up to [audience's] expectations".
+By May 2023, a version of another commercial had been written, but Aron was uncertain if that would result in the final product.
+Aron added that AMC hoped to have the new commercial debut later in 2023 or in 2024 and hoped it would "live up to [audience's] expectations".
 Beginning March 1, 2024, AMC introduced three new 30-second versions of the commercials that would appear before films, on a rotating basis; this was meant to replace the 60-second version that had been in use for the previous four years.
-In March 2024, Kidman expressed her desire "to be onstage doing it with a drag queen."
-In October 2024, Kidman confirmed that the sequel was in the process.